nativewind/nativewind/website/docs/introduction.md

 /**
  * A button that changes color when hovered or pressed
- * The text will change font weight when pressed
+ * The text will change font weight when the Pressable is pressed */ export function MyFancyButton(props) {
- */
-export function MyFancyButton(props) {
   return (